mtbvang/nestjs-realworld-example-app/README.md

 ----------

-Create a new mysql database with the name `nestjsrealworld`\
+The postgres database with the name `nestjsrealworld`\
-(or the name you specified in the ormconfig.json)
+(or the name you specified in the .env.* dotenv TYPEORM_* variable)

-Copy TypeORM config example file for database settings

-    cp ormconfig.json.example

-Set mysql database settings in ormconfig.json

-    {
-      "type": "mysql",
-      "host": "localhost",
-      "port": 3306,
-      "username": "your-mysql-username",
-      "password": "your-mysql-password",
-      "database": "nestjsrealworld",
-      "entities": ["src/**/**.entity{.ts,.js}"],
-      "synchronize": true
-    }

-Start local mysql server and create new database 'nestjsrealworld'
+Start local postgres server and create new database 'nestjsrealworld'

-On application start, tables for all entities will be created.
+    make up-database db-restore-local

+The database schema for local developmnt need to be created and test fixtures loaded after starting the database container.
+The corresponding makefile targets to do this are:

+    make db-migration-run-local
+    make db-load-fixtures-local

+Generate database migrations

+    make db-migration-generate

+This will compare the your entity changes with the local database schema and generate a migration script in src/migrations e.g. 1594235982458-v1_.ts.

+Run database migrations (locally)

+    mak db-migration-run-local

 ----------